simgrid/SMPI_CourseWare/index.md

 <p class="ui">
  Using the navigation bar on the left you can see the specific learning objectives, and explore the covered topics.
-Each topic consists on hands-on activities, which include brief turial information.
+Each topic consists on hands-on activities, which include brief tutorial information.
 Topic #0 is a good place to start.
 </p>

 </div>